 And that was it.
 I was in love.
 This dog wasn’t crazy.
 He was a complete love bug who gave everything 100 percent.
 When it was time to play, he gave it 100 percent.
 And when it was time to sleep, he gave it 100 percent -- maybe even 110.
 On Monday morning I loaded him up in the car (where he sat in the backseat after a stern warning), but I couldn’t bear to bring him inside the shelter.
 Instead, I found myself signing adoption papers.
 Writing in the date, I noticed it was Valentine’s Day.

 I had no idea that day how deep my love for this animal would go, and just how much I would learn from him.
 I had no idea the journey life had in store for those six and a half short years ahead of us.
 But it all started about a month later when, on top of a mountain, a man with a beard went to pet my handsome pup, grabbing his collar and pulling him in close to his face.

-Stay tuned for the next installment of For the Love of Brody if you liked this one.
+If you enjoyed this installment of For the Love of Brody, you can read the second part here.
 And if you’ve got Forever Dog story of your own, we’d love to feature it!
 Email us your story of 600 words or less (with pictures!) at email@example.com.